cerner/fhir.cerner.com/content/soarian/dstu2/infrastructure/documentReference.md

  papi020 | Range requested is greater than 30 days, and no applicable document is available inclusive of startdate through enddate.
 Please refine your search. papi021 | Range requested is greater than 30 days, information provided is for documents created from startdate through enddate inclusive.
-Please refine your search. papi022 | Information provided is for documents created from startdate through enddate inclusive. fsp001  | Date parameter values passed with request were:"passed date input parameters".
+Please refine your search. papi022 | Information provided is for documents created from startdate through enddate inclusive. fsp001  | Date parameter values passed with request were: <date parameter values>.

 [bundle extension]: ../../#bundle-message-extension
 [errors section]: #errors-and-informational-messages